 Necessity goods are the goods whose purchase does not get affected by the recession times.
 People even buy necessity goods when their income reduces, and they don’t spend extra on necessity goods when they get a rise in income.

-Examples of this type of goods are food items like rice and wheat grain, transportation, utilities like power and water, medicines, education, services, etc.
+Examples of these types of goods are food items like rice and wheat grain, transportation, utilities like power and water, medicines, education, services, etc.

 #18.
 Fast Moving Consumers’ Goods

-Fast-moving Consumers’ goods are also referred to as non-durable goods.
-FMCG goods are those goods which are consumed fast, and there is quite high ate of repurchase of such goods.
+Fast-moving Consumers goods are also referred to as non-durable goods.
+FMCG goods are those goods that are consumed fast, and there is quite a high rate of repurchase of such goods.

-Therefore, companies which produce such products are required to pay special attention to the marketing, advertising, and branding strategies to get the competitive edge.
+Therefore, companies that produce such products are required to pay special attention to marketing, advertising, and branding strategies to get a competitive edge.

-Examples of this type of goods are fast food items, processed food items, cosmetics, toiletries, frozen foods, baked foods, beverages, office supplies, cleaning supplies, clothes, etc.
+Examples of these types of goods are fast food items, processed food items, cosmetics, toiletries, frozen foods, baked foods, beverages, office supplies, cleaning supplies, clothes, etc.

 #19.
 Merit Goods

-Merit goods are those goods which people might not find necessary to buy, but the government views them as essential goods for people.
-Therefore, the government encourages people to buy these goods by providing them incentives, subsidies, etc.
+Merit goods are those goods that people might not find necessary to buy, but the government views them as essential goods for people.
+Therefore, the government encourages people to buy these goods by providing them with incentives, subsidies, etc.

 Examples of these types of goods are healthcare, nutrients, public transportation, education, sports and recreation, safety equipment, housing, etc.